 Welcome to our mission statement.
 You’re here because you’re wondering what Greg and I had in mind when we decided to create Reel Heroes back in 2012.
-There are a zillion other online movie review sites.
+There are a zillion other online movie and television review sites.
 What makes ours different?

 Let’s start with heroes: The typical hero journey follows a classic pattern.
 Heroes experience a series of stages that are characteristic of all hero stories in myth and legend throughout the ages.